 “As a result, they are at higher risk from vehicle collisions during this time of year, and we encourage those on the road to exercise extra caution when driving.”

 It’s an effect that Wild ARC continues to see year after year.
-In 2019, this beautiful barred owl was found lying still at the side of the road in the Cordova Bay area, believed to be struck by a car while trying to forage for food.
-The owl suffered head trauma and a fractured leg, and like many owls in Wild ARC’s care, may take weeks to fully recover.
+Recently, a great horned owl was found near Sooke on the highway at dusk.
+It’s very likely the owl was struck by a car while foraging for food.
+This beautiful bird suffered a broken wing, and will take weeks to fully recover.

 Scraps of food littered on the side of the road can draw out rodents, which in turn draws out birds hunting them for food.
 Animals can easily become habituated to learn that roadways are food sources, further increasing the risk of collision.
 To prevent injuries to wild animals and help keep roads safe, make sure that all trash, recyclables, and compost are disposed of properly.